AlignRec: Aligning and Training in Multimodal Recommendations: AlignRec

 \subsubsection{Fusion Module}

-The multimodal hidden representations and ID-based representations contain the information of item/user from different fields or aspects.
-In our AlignRec framework, we use a fusion module $Fuser$ to fuse this information into general item/user representations $\mathbf{h}^i$ and $\mathbf{h}^u$ in Eq.~\eqref{eq:fusion}.
+The multimodal and ID-based hidden representations contain information of item/user from different fields or aspects.
+In AlignRec, we use a fusion module $Fuser$ to fuse this information into general item/user representations $\mathbf{h}^i$ and $\mathbf{h}^u$:

-Specifically, we utilize the element-wise addition operation as presented in Eq.~\eqref{eq:fm-implement} to fuse the multimodal and ID-based representation, and finally get a general representation for users and items.
+Specifically, we use the element-wise addition operation in Eq.~\eqref{eq:fm-implement}, and finally get a general representation for users and items.
 This module can also be replaced by more complicated fusion operations like attention in current methods.

 In the top-K recommendation stage, we calculate and rank the score of all user-item pairs given a user $u$: $s(u,i)=\mathbf{h}^i(\mathbf{h}^u)^{\intercal}$.
 Then, we choose $K$ top-ranked items as recommended items to the user.